vasansr/query-params-mongo/README.md

 # query-params-mongo
 Converts HTTP URL query string parameters to MongoDB criteria, consisting of filter, sort, limit and skip parameters.
-The query string parameters are expected to follow a certain easy-to-understand and easy-to-implement conventions.
+The query string parameters are expected to follow a certain easy-to-understand and easy-to-implement convention.

 This can be used to handle REST API queries, or even regular GETs returning HTML pages that deal with a filtered and paginated display of the contents of a collection as a table.